hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 party) while the TLS server is co-located with the TEE-hosted confidential workload (the attester).

-The client initiates a verification session with a trusted verifier, which returns the kinds of evidence it understands as well as a nonce that will be used to challenge the attester.
+The flow starts with the client initiating a verification session with a trusted verifier.
+The verifier returns the kinds of evidence it understands and a nonce that will be used to challenge the attester.

-The client initiates the TLS handshake with the server by supplying the attestation-related parameters it has obtained from the verifier.
+The client starts the TLS handshake with the server by supplying the attestation-related parameters it has obtained from the verifier.
 If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API to